saimkhan22/AI-Driven-TourPlanningWebApp/README.md

 AI-Driven Tour Planning Web Application
 1. Project Description

-The AI-Driven Tour Planning Web Application is a modern web-based platform that helps users plan and manage travel across Pakistan efficiently.
+The AI-Driven Tour Planning Web Application is a modern web-based platform designed to help users plan and manage travel across Pakistan efficiently.

-The system provides smart destination suggestions, hotel and vehicle booking, AI-generated itineraries, and emergency SOS support to ensure a safe and smooth travel experience.
+The system provides:

+Smart destination recommendations

+Hotel and vehicle booking

+AI-generated travel itineraries

+Emergency SOS support

+This ensures a safe, smooth, and personalized travel experience.

-The application is developed using Next.js for both frontend and backend, with MongoDB used for data storage.
+The application is developed using Next.js for both frontend and backend, while MongoDB is used for data storage.

 2. Problem Statement

-Tour planning in Pakistan is often manual, time-consuming, and unreliable.
-Travelers face difficulties in:
+Tour planning in Pakistan is often:

+Manual

+Time-consuming

+Unreliable

+Travelers face difficulties such as:

 Finding trusted hotels and vehicles

 Creating optimized travel itineraries

-Accessing emergency support during trips
+Accessing emergency help during trips

 Managing bookings in one place